Evaluating Child Care Reforms in Illinois

 Exploring how changes in federal child care policy affect Illinois families

-Federal child care law was reauthorized and changed in 2014.
-The Child Care and Development Block Grant Act was updated to include expanded child care subsidies, new training and monitoring systems for providers, and other new provisions.
+In 2014, the Child Care and Development Block Grant Act was updated to include expanded child care subsidies, new training and monitoring systems for providers, and other new provisions.
+What difference did these changes make for Illinois families?

 - The extended eligibility period of child care subsidy benefits